New Norcia

 Located in a picturesque setting at the mouth of the Moore River, this popular beachside holiday park is on the water’s edge and has good camping and caravan sites.
 Amenities are basic and a small shop and cafe are...
 Find out moreLedge Point Holiday Park 81 km

-This is a new park that opened during 2007.
+This park is just a few years old.
 It has the latest facilities and will be a great asset to the area.
 There is an internet cafe and bookings are essential in busy times.
-A minimum-length stay applies during...
+A minimum-length stay applies during peak...
 Find out moreDalwallinu Caravan Park 89 km

 In Australia’s only monastic town, you’ll find a slice of Spain in this small country town’s Benedictine community.
 Despite the simple accommodation available at the New Norcia Hotel, the grand building...
 Find out more